screen-share/captured-surface-control/README.md

 While executing the aforementioned attack, either avoid presenting a preview-tile to the user, or show a frozen preview-tile containing an older frame, hiding from the user the scrolling of the captured tab.

 #### Conclusion
 It is arguable that the legitimate use case described above is risky.
-However, we argue that it’s up to the application to only deploy it according to the local user’s genuine intentions.
+We argue that it’s up to the application to only deploy it according to the local user’s genuine intentions.

+**However**, user agents need to ensure that while a user is actively interacting with a captured tab, the capturing tab would not be able to concurrently zoom and scroll the captured tab, which would be confusing and frustrating for the user even in non-malicious settings.
+Due to the complexity of specifying and implementing this, Chrome's initial implementation of this API will only allow the capturing application to scroll/zoom while the capturing application is focused.
+The first draft of the spec will pose this as a requirement, but this may be changed at a later time.

 ## Common questions